Showing posts with label PCA/HUC. Show all posts

 The Rise of the PCA/HUC

 In the ever-evolving healthcare field, new roles and specialties are constantly emerging.
-One of the most promising additions in recent years is the role of the patient care assistant (PCA) or healthcare unit coordinator (HUC).
+One of the most promising additions in recent years is the patient care assistant (PCA) or healthcare unit coordinator (HUC).
 These individuals work alongside nurses and physicians to provide essential patient care services and administrative support.
 In this blog post, we will explore the rise of the PCA/HUC role, its impact on healthcare, and why it is a smart career choice for anyone interested in healthcare.

 What is a PCA/HUC, and What Do They Do?